mikimer/LoRa/README.md

  You'll need the [Arduino IDE](https://www.arduino.cc/en/Main/Software) to configure your code.
 This sketch was developed for an Arduino Uno on a MacBook to allow the Arduino to send data to the Multitech mDot using [AT commands](https://en.wikipedia.org/wiki/Hayes_command_set).
 If you're using a different type of computer and have trouble getting the project to work, please [let us know](http://orangeiotstudio.com/).

 ## Verify LoRa coverage
 [Senet](https://app.senetco.com/senetdev/login.aspx) provides a public LoRa network in North America.
 There's a chance you might not have coverage at your workbench, but that there's LoRa coverage in another part of your building or nearby.
-You can use Semtech's NorAm mote to determine where you have coverage.
+You can use [Semtech's NorAm LoRa Mote](http://www.semtech.com/images/datasheet/NorAmMote_User_Guide_3v0.2.pdf) to determine where you have coverage.

+In this quickstart project, the North American (NorAm) mote receives a GPS signal and sends it to Senet as a hexadecimal string.
+We convert that string into latitude and longitude to view the exact location on a map.
+Senet refers to the data payload as a "packet data unit" (PDU).

 ![NorAm mote GPS tester by Semtech](assets/NorAm_mote.jpg)

-When you get your NorAm
-  In some cases
+### Example
+PDU payload from the NorAm mote: `010235C107A8F6CCFFFA14`
+The latitude is hex encoded as: `35C107`
+The longitude is hex encoded as: `A8F6CC`
+This converts to decimal lat, long: `37.79579494`, `-122.3943043` which is the [Ferry Building in San Francisco](https://www.google.com/maps/place/Ferry+Building/@37.7940467,-122.3962511,17z/data=!4m2!3m1!1s0x0000000000000000:0x6cf7a313d6a53ec7).

+### Impementation
+Once you have the Semtech NorAm mote, you'll need to register the device with Senet so they know to send you its data.
+To do this, you'll need to input the hexadecimal device ID (e.g., `00:25:0C:01:00:00:12:34`) and create a nickname for the device.
+If you're using a NorAm mote from the IoT Studio, then it will come pre-loaded with firmware to operate on the Senet network.
+If you purchased a NorAm mote, then you will need to [contact Senet](http://www.senetco.com/) to get firmware.

+The NorAm mote contains a battery.
+You need to charge it using a micro-USB cable in the `USB1` port.
+The `CHG` light is red while the mote is charging and green when fully charged.

+To operate the NorAm mote turn the `ON/OFF` switch to `ON`.

 *Anna to make graphic of NorAm mote with GPS coming in and LoRa going out .*